Use Lymwave with Codex through MCP

 Is this an official OpenAI integration?

-No. This page describes how Lymwave MCP tools are intended to work with Codex workflows.
+No. This page describes how the Lymwave MCP server can be used with Codex workflows.
 It should not claim an official OpenAI partnership unless one exists.

 Does this replace the Lymwave dashboard?